gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_4.rst

 ----

-Add thick line following: modify the while True loop
+Set thick or thin line following flag using buttons
 ------------------------------------------------------

 | Add button pressing to change the line following mode.
 | Use the A button to set the buggy to follow a thin line by setting ``thin_line_follow_flag`` to True.
 | Use the B button to set the buggy to follow a thick line by setting ``thin_line_follow_flag`` to False.
-| Add the if-else block to set the line following mode based on ``thin_line_follow_flag``.
+| Add the if-else block to set the line following mode based on the value of the ``thin_line_follow_flag``.

 .. code-block:: python